fledit-sh/glacium-repo/docs/quick_start.rst

    glacium run --all

 You may restrict execution to specific jobs by name or index.
+When using ``--all`` with job names those jobs are first reset to ``PENDING`` on every project.
 The ``list`` command shows the current status and index of each job:

 .. code-block:: bash